 I sometimes think there should be a song to go with this, but never got round to writing some words.

 This is my setting of a poem by William Butler Yeats.
-I posted a recording of it in 2015, when I was essentially making it up as I went along, but coming back to it after a year, I’m feeling a lot more comfortable with it.
+I posted a recording of it in 2015, when I was essentially making it up as I went along, but coming back to it after a year or two, I’m feeling a lot more comfortable with it.

 The trees are in their autumn beauty,